nadyakant/Data_Analyst_Portfolio/README.md

 # Welcome to my Data Portfolio

 Here you'll be able to discover Data Studies using various tools.
-With this project I tried to keep it simple - all in one repository, all under the umbrella of Zoology, showcasing my best of skills in as little files as possible.
+With this project I've tried to keep it simple - all in one repository, all under the umbrella of Zoology, showcasing my best of skills in as little files as possible.
 So have a seat and dive deep into the world of Marine life.
 Thanks!

-Let's start simple...
+First things first...
 ## 👨‍💻 About Me
 ¡Hola!
 My name is Nadya and I am a Data Analyst with an artistic twist.
 My background in Design and KPI-based SoMe strategies brings a creative perspective to the world of Analysis and Data Visualization.
 My greatest passion is uncovering meaningful insights and using data-driven approaches to level up business growth.
 My second greatest passion is Ocean life.